Developing for Aspen Discovery

 Setting Up a Development Environment

 Aspen uses a LAMP or WAMP stack to run.
 We have developers using both Windows and Mac OS X for development with success.
-If you plan to run on Windows, we recommend using a WAMP package like those created by Bitnami.
-When selecting an installer, select an installer that includes PHP 7.3 (we will update to PHP 8.0 later this year).
+If you plan to run on Windows, we recommend using a WAMP package like those created by XAMPP.
+When selecting an installer, select an installer that includes PHP 8 or later.

 We recommend the following tools for Aspen development due to their ease of use and ability to debug code easily.